adlnet/xAPI-Spec/xAPI.md

 		<td>A map of other properties as needed (see: <a href="#miscext">Extensions</a>)</td>
 	</tr>
 </table>
-An LRS should update its internal representation of an activity's definition upon receiving a statement with a different definition of the activity from the one stored, but only if it considers the Learning Activity Provider to have the authority to do so.
+There may be corrections to that activity's definition.
+Spelling fixes would be appropriate, for example, but changing correct responses would not.
+An LRS SHOULD update its internal representation of an activity's definition upon receiving a statement with a different definition of the activity from the one stored, but only if it considers the Learning Activity Provider to have the authority to do so.
+An LRS might, for example, only allow modifications of activity definitions from domains matching the domain of the activity id.

 Activities may be defined in XML according to the schema http://www.adlnet.gov/xapi.
 LRS's MAY attempt to look up an XML document at the URL given by the activity URI,